Rushden, Higham and Wellingborough Railway: Rushden station

 Rushden station has been preserved by the Rushden Historical Transport Society.
 The station building is fully intact and open with no admission fee although donations are requested.

 The footbridge is currently missing, and a level crossing divides the platform into two sections.
 A replacement footbridge similar to the original is awaiting installation, at which point the missing section of platform will be replaced.

 On operating days trains use a separate platform slightly to the east.
 There is a signal box on site also.
 To the west immediately after the station there is a bridge missing.
 To the east, the line ends adjacent to Prospect Ave, and is used throughout the year.

+Since the late 1990s, Rushden Station bar has been home to a series of resident cats.
+The most recent station cats, Alfie and Thomas, have achieved minor fame on social media.

 Rolling stock

 On site can be found a main-line diesel, Class 31, 31206, a number of Mark 1 carriages and a Gresley buffet car.
 In addition the line has a few industrial steam locomotives and some small diesel shunters.
 Frequently a number of preserved buses and coaches can also be found on the site.